 How to become a Counselor in Michigan

 Below are basic guidelines for those wishing to earn their counseling certification in Michigan.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Michigan counseling licensure process.
+Most of these requirements, such as earning your Master’s degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Michigan counseling licensure process.
 However, it is wise to contact the Michigan Board of Counseling at (517) 335-0918 to make sure you are on the right track.

 Click on the links below to browse schools offering programs in psychology or counseling.

-Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.
+Once you have enrolled in a program, take advantage of your school’s career services department to learn how you can find employment or volunteer opportunities that are related to the counseling career path.

 Step One:

-Once your masters degree has been completed, you will need to earn 3000 hours of supervised work experience over at least a 2 year period.
-You will also need a minimum of 100 direct, supervised hours by a qualified supervisor.
+Once your masters degree has been completed, earn 3000 hours of supervised work experience over at least a 2 year period, as well as a minimum of 100 direct, supervised hours by a qualified supervisor.

 More details about the hourly requirements and supervisor qualifications can be found on the Michigan Department of Labor and Economic Growth.